shubhamkhandale75/MNISTRegression/ReadMe.md

 techniques emerge, MNIST remains a reliable resource for researchers and learners alike.
 (https://en.wikipedia.org/wiki/MNIST_database).

-#####Part 1:
+##### Part 1:
-Part 1: Find a least-squares binary classifier for handwritten MNIST digit set, i.e. determine if an image 𝑥 is a digit 𝑘 or not digit 𝑘.
+Find a least-squares binary classifier for handwritten MNIST digit set, i.e. determine if an image 𝑥 is a digit 𝑘 or not digit 𝑘.
 Pick a digit you like.
 First, extract the indices of all digit’s with label 𝑘 and randomly separate the samples into equal-sized training and testing groups.
 Second, do the same for the digits that are not labeled 𝑘.
 Use label 𝑦$ = 1 if 𝑥$ is digit 𝑘 and 𝑦$ =